mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 Perhaps this is because neither my Clojure nor Julia solutions have sufficient type information.
-If any Clojurians or Julians (is that what we call you?) are around I welcome additions (or replacements) of my solutions.
+If any Clojurians or Julians (is that what we call you?) are around I welcome additions (or replacements) to my solutions.

 In particular, I was sad to learn that Julia's `readlines` function is of type `file -> Array{Any}` rather than `file -> Array{String}`.
 This propagates down